Join Here | Log In

 Inflammatory cytokines cause behavior changes:

+Behavior changes when you get sick.
+You’re tired, irritable, and don’t want to interact with people.
+If you have kids, you learn to spot these signs they’re fighting off ‘a bug’ very quickly.
 Even in pets, you will see that they withdraw, sleep, and avoid others when they are sick.
 Appetite changes, and they often are hyper-vigilant as well.

-Sickness behavior makes complete sense evolutionarily when you think about it.
-The best way not to infect your family (or herd, pack, tribe, flock, group) is to go and curl up in a corner and avoid everyone.
+Researchers call this ‘sickness behavior‘, and it’s apparent across all species of animals.
+It’s instinctive.
+The best way not to infect your family (or herd, pack, tribe, flock, group) is to curl up in a corner and avoid everyone.

+What drives this response?
+Researchers in the 1980s made a key discovery.
 Interferon-alpha, an inflammatory cytokine that fights viruses, was first used in the 80s as a treatment for chronic hepatitis.
 Some patients reacted immediately to the interferon-alpha with psychiatric side effects, including depression, emotional instability, paranoia, agitation, and suicidal potential.
 These side effects occurred in patients on the highest doses of interferon-alpha, and reducing the dose took away the psychiatric problems.[ref][ref][ref]

-5 common causes of increased inflammation:
+5 common causes of inflammation in depression and anxiety:

 #1 Gut dysbiosis and increased permeability:

-Lining your intestines is a mucosal barrier that keeps the gut microbes away from the epithelial cell wall.
-Those epithelial cells also keep out microbes by being tightly joined together.
-Reducing the mucosal barrier and/or loosening the tight junctions in your intestinal barrier can increase the number of microbes that your body needs to fight off.
+Your intestinal barrier keeps the microbes in your gut separate from the rest of your body.
+Lining your intestines is a mucosal barrier that keeps the gut microbes away from the epithelial cells, which keep out microbes by being tightly joined together.
+Reducing the mucosal lining and/or loosening the tight junctions in your intestinal barrier can increase your inflammatory response to your gut bacteria.
+A study on patients with major depressive disorder showed that patients have higher than average activity of the inflammatory markers for dealing with bacteria from the gut.[ref]

 PMC7915869, CC